An injury is considered a personal injury when:

 If you meet some or all of those requirements you may be able to file a claim or lawsuit so you are compensated for the damage and costs.

-If you have questions or concerns about your personal injury claim and the factors involved, a Wilson, Reives & Silverman personal injury lawyer will be able to discuss them with you during your free initial consultation.
+If you have questions or concerns about your personal injury claim and the factors involved, a Wilson, Reives, Silverman & Doran personal injury lawyer will be able to discuss them with you during your free initial consultation.

-At Wilson, Reives & Silverman, your personal injury claims will be handled on a “contingency fee” basis.
+At Wilson, Reives, Silverman & Doran, your personal injury claims will be handled on a “contingency fee” basis.
 That means we generally take 25 percent of the recovered costs, plus expenses and other costs.
 We do not charge any fees until there is a recovery of benefits.

 By speaking to a personal injury lawyer, you can learn if you have a case and how strong it might be.

 You should write down everything you remember about the injury or accident.
 This includes: